YeyaoChen/LFSSR-ESAPE/README.md

 # LFSSR-ESAPE

-This is the PyTorch implementation of explicit spatial-angular pattern embedding for heterogeneous imaging-oriented light field spatial super-resolution.
+This is the PyTorch implementation of “Explicit Spatial-Angular Pattern Embedding for Heterogeneous Imaging-Oriented Light Field Spatial Super-Resolution”.

 # Usage
 You can use the released code to train or test your own model.